EGI-Federation/documentation/content/en/users/fedcloud/solutions/ecas.md

 ![JupyterHub login.](../ecas-jupyterhub.png)

-From JupyterHub in ECASLab you can do several things such as:
+From JupyterHub in ECAS you can do several things such as:

 -   create and run a Jupyter Notebook exploiting PyOphidia and Python libraries for visualization and plotting (e.g. matplotlib, basemap,